-There are many email services offered by companies around the world.
-Many companies around the world provide email services.
-Gmail is one of the leading email service companies in the world.
-Users can access these built-in features to share important information between different email accounts.
-With these features, users can share a lot of data between different email accounts.
+Companies around the world offer a wide range of email services.
+One of the leading email service companies in the world is Gmail, which offers email services to users.
+These features allow users to share important information between different email accounts.
+These features allow users to share a lot of information between different email accounts.

 Gmail won’t load